Snorkeling at Kealakekua Bay on the Big Island of Hawaii was excellent. We’d probably rank it in our top three snorkeling experiences.

 - The staff were extra attentive and helpful.

 - The bathrooms were roomy, clean and had fresh air coming in.
 If you’ve never been on a catamaran cruise, you might be wondering what the big deal is.
-Well, I’ve been in some restrooms on cats that had no fresh air and if you were feeling the slightest bit queasy, a visit to the restroom could almost push you over the edge.
+Well, I’ve been in some restrooms on boats that had no fresh air and if you were feeling the slightest bit queasy, a visit to the restroom could almost push you over the edge.

 We really enjoyed our time on this snorkel tour.
 In fact, we’d like to go again when we’re back on the Big Island.